-The William Fire started on September 6, 2020 at approximately 14:00.
+The William Fire started on September 6, 2020 at approximately 2 pm.
 The fire was caused by target shooting.
 Due to hot weather and strong winds the fire spread rapidly and doubled in size over a few days.
 Snow and rain moved into the area September 8, 2020 bringing cooler temperatures which dramatically decreased fire behavior.
-As warmer and dryer weather conditions return fire behavior is expected to increase to moderate.
-The fire is being manged by Great Basin Team 3, a Type 2 incident management organization.

 Date of Origin:

 Sunday September 06th, 2020 approx. 01:48 PM

 2 miles South of Santaquin Utah

 Chaparral(6 feet), Timber (litter and understory), Brush (2 feet)

 Minimal burning in the slop over resulting from rollout on steep terrain on the south flank of the fire.
 Minimal fire behavior in the form of smoldering, creeping and isolated torching in areas of containment burnout in heavy mountain brush, grass, juniper and mixed conifer.

 Crews continue to patrol and secure threats to the line along the fire's edge.
 Mop up and secure burnout operations.
 Resources will start prep work for Management Action Points and verify adequate conditions for implementation.
 Observation of fire in the Wilderness continues via air resources and utilization of bucket drops as needed to secure the east line.
 Finalize Long Term Strategic Plan and return to local agencies.

 Continued low potential for impact to private properties and structures, energy infrastructures and I-15 and 132 corridor.
 Impact to Nebo Wilderness area and State and Federal wildlife habitat and cattle grazing areas expected to remain low.
 Continued high impact to watersheds and culinary water systems in the fire area.